-NOTE 3 - DEPOSITS and INVESTMENTS
+NOTE 4 - DEPOSITS and INVESTMENTS

 Investments are reported at fair market value.
-Investments by fund at December 31, 2019 are as follows:
+Deposits and Investments by fund at December 31, 2020 are as follows:

-Type of Investment Total
+Type of Deposit or Investment Total

-LGIP - General Fund LGIP - Debt Service Fund LGIP - Capital Projects Fund \$14,839,340 127,428 513,525
+Bank Deposits - General Fund Bank Deposits - Capital Project Fund LGIP - General Fund LGIP - Debt Service Fund LGIP - Capital Projects Fund \$ 4,808,651 47,344 \$13,285,625 122,373

-TOTAL \$15.480.293
+TOTAL \$18,612,733

-It is the Authority's policy to invest temporary cash surpluses with the State of Washington Local Government Investment Pool.
-The interest on these investments is prorated to the various funds.
+While it is the Authority's policy to invest temporary cash surpluses with the State of Washington Local Government Investment Pool (LGIP), due to the low interest rate environment experienced in 2020, a portion of surplus cash balances were held as bank deposits to offset bank transaction fees.
+These fees would have been greater than the investment return that would have been received in the LGIP.
+The interest earned on LGIP investments is prorated to the various funds.